farom57/IPARCOS/README.md

 # IPARCOS

 IPARCOS (Indi Protocol Android Remote COntrol Software) is an INDI client for Android.
-It features a generic control panel, a mount joystick-like screen, a focuser controller and a database of objects to point the telescope.
+It features an INDI control panel, a mount and focuser controller and a database of objects to point the telescope.

 ## Features